A Brief History

 While the monetary cost of the Shaanxi Earthquake cannot be estimated in modern monetary numbers, there was historical collateral damage to the Forest of Stone Steles, a collection of stone pillars, many of which were shattered by the quake.
 In all, an estimated 60% of the population in the affected area was killed, in fact becoming the deadliest natural disaster in human history up to that point and remaining the third deadliest natural disaster in terms of human fatalities in recorded history.
 (The worst two natural disasters both being in China, including flooding in 1931 and in 1887, disasters that killed from 1 to 4 million people and from 1 to 2 million people respectively.)

-Questions for Students (and others): Have you previously heard of the Shaanxi Earthquake of 1556?
+Question for students (and subscribers): Have you previously heard of the Shaanxi Earthquake of 1556?
 Do you believe any natural disaster can result in more human deaths in modern times?
 What is the worst natural disaster you have witnessed on television or in person?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!